gameshler/arch_install/README.md

 2. [Disk Partitioning](#Disk-Partitioning)

-   - Wiping and Partitioning the Drive
+   - Wiping and Partitioning the Drives
    - Creating Encrypted Volume and LVM Setup
    - Mounting the Partitions